JStaRFilms/adaptive-study-game/README.md

 ## 🚀 Project Philosophy
 > This project is built on a few core principles:
 > 1.  **AI-First Experience**: Leveraging the powerful Gemini family of models, using `gemini-2.5-flash` for fast, real-time interactions and `gemini-2.5-pro` for high-quality analysis and generation tasks.
+> 2.  **Performance-Oriented Architecture**: Employs advanced patterns like **"Parallel Pipelines"** and **"Guided Generation"** to break down complex AI tasks into smaller, simultaneous jobs.
+This significantly reduces latency for features like quiz and canvas generation while ensuring reliable, well-structured output.
-> 2.  **Frictionless Development**: By using browser-native ES Modules and a CDN (`esm.sh`), the project avoids complex build steps.
+> 3.  **Frictionless Development**: By using browser-native ES Modules and a CDN (`esm.sh`), the project avoids complex build steps.
 There's no `npm install`, no bundler configuration—just modern web technologies.
-> 3.  **User-Centric Design**: The entire experience, from the landing page to the quiz review screen, is designed to be intuitive, engaging, and effective for learning.
+> 4.  **User-Centric Design**: The entire experience is designed to be intuitive, engaging, and effective for learning.
 Data is stored locally in the user's browser, ensuring privacy and persistence without a backend.

 ## 🛠️ How It Works

 1.  **Create a Study Set**: Add your notes by pasting text, uploading files (`.pdf`, `.docx`, images, audio, etc.), or adding YouTube URLs.
 Your sets are saved for later.
 2.  **Choose Your Path**:
+    - **Read**: Generate a visual **Reading Canvas** from your notes.
+This creates a mind-map of interconnected concepts that you can explore interactively.
+Expand topics to get deeper insights, and watch the canvas intelligently reflow around your focus.
     - **Study**: The app analyzes your notes, identifies key topics, and lets you configure a quiz (Practice, Review, or Exam Mode) with various question types, including multiple choice, matching, and sequence.
     - **Spaced Repetition**: Start a review session that intelligently quizzes you on items you're close to forgetting.
     - **Predict**: Enter the Exam Prediction mode.
 Provide details about your teacher's style, upload past exams or quizzes, and let the AI generate a list of probable exam questions.